WHAT TO SEE ON AN 8-DAY TOUR OF IRELAND

 Want to stay longer?

-If you want to slow down the pace and take in more Irish attractions, we highly recommend extending your self-drive tour to 10 days or more.
+If you want to slow down the pace and take in more Irish attractions, we highly recommend extending your tour to 10 days or more.

-For example, if you add two more days to your itinerary, you could follow the Wild Atlantic Way route to reach Ireland’s northernmost county, Donegal.
+For example, if you add 2 more days to your itinerary, you could follow the Wild Atlantic Way route to reach Ireland’s northernmost county, Donegal.
 And with 14 days or more, you could visit the island in greater depth and travel at a more leisurely pace.